ga4gh/vrs/docs/source/impl-guide/computed_identifiers.rst

 !!!!!!!!!!!!!!!!!!!!

 .. note:: This section depends on the :ref:`ga4gh-identifiers`, which
-          is submitted concurrently.
-Based on conversations with GA4GH technical leaders, we expect that the proposal will be approved and have therefore assumed acceptance when writing this section.
+          is under discussion.
+Based on conversations with GA4GH technical leaders, the proposal is expected to be approved and, therefore, this VR proposal assumes the use of the ``ga4gh`` prefix.

 	  In the event that the proposal is not accepted, this section will be modified as described in :ref:`plan-b`.
-Because identifiers created
-          through this proposal are expected to be durable, it is critical for GA4GH to make a long-term decision regarding identifiers.
+Because identifiers created through this proposal are expected to be durable, it is critical for GA4GH to make a long-term decision regarding identifiers.

 The VR-Spec provides an algorithmic solution to deterministically